wutSalty/b-set-pid/README.md

 This project is a work-in-progress somewhat functional mockup of what an actually good PID might look like.

+## Tips and suggestions
+- Try not to use station names that are too long
+- 6 interchange lines per row before things break
+- Round icons don't do well with more than 1 character
+- Domestic and Internation are hard-coded to have an airplane icon in the upcoming list
+- Click on a colour in the template to paste it into a colour input

 ## Self-deployment
 1. git clone
 2. cd b-set-pid